 Prime Rib Roast

-This post may contain affiliate links, please see my disclosure policy to learn more.
+This post may contain affiliate links, Please see my disclosure policy to learn more.

 This is the absolute best way to make Prime Rib Roast, it turns out perfect every time.
 I was hesitant the first time I made a Rib Roast this way.
 It turned out amazing and was so delicious.
 This is not an original method that I came up with, there are several sites and restaurants that use this cooking method.
-This cooking method has been featured on Paula Dean, Allrecipes, and Chopsecrets using a small Rib Roast.
+This cooking method has been featured on Paula Deen, Allrecipes, and Chopsecrets using a small Rib Roast.

 Prime Rib Roast can be very expensive, so this is a total splurge or special occasion dish.
-It is a yearly indulgence for our Christmas dinner, after trying several different methods, this is the one I’ve used continuously for over 10 years now.
+It is a yearly indulgence for our Christmas dinner.
+After trying several different methods, this is the one I’ve used continuously for over 10 years now.
 The trick and the hardest part is DO NOT OPEN THE OVEN DOOR for any reason.
 Choose side dishes that can be pre-made or made in the crock pot or microwave, because your oven will be in use most of the day.

-Most roasts aren’t clearly labeled as Prime Rib, look for roasts labeled “rib roast,” “choice rib roast,” “eye of rib roast” or “standing rib roast.
-For a bone-in roast calculate about one serving per pound, so if you have 6 people to feed get at least a 6-pound roast.
+Most roasts aren’t clearly labeled as Prime Rib; look for roasts labeled “rib roast,” “choice rib roast,” “eye of rib roast,” or “standing rib roast.
+For a bone-in roast, calculate about one serving per pound, so if you have 6 people to feed, get at least a 6-pound roast.
 I usually cook a 10-pound roast so we are sure to have some leftovers.

 I don’t recommend using a boneless rib roast with this recipe.
 You need the ribs for optimal flavor and to conduct heat.
 The bones will also serve as your roasting rack, so you won’t need a roasting pan with a rack.
 You can have the butcher cut the ribs off and then tie them back on, or you can do it yourself.
 The meat can also be cut away from the ribs after it’s cooked.

 Bring the roast to room temperature before cooking.
-Don’t be afraid to let it sit out of your refrigerator for several hours, 1 to 4 depending on how big it is.
+Don’t be afraid to let it sit out of your refrigerator for several hours, 1 to 4, depending on how big it is.

 We love garlic around here, so I stud the rib roast with garlic.
 Cut shallow slits all over the roast, and insert garlic slices into the slits.
 Press them down to get them as far as possible through the fat and into the meat.

 Combine the kosher salt, black pepper, and garlic powder in a small cup.
 You can add a couple of teaspoons of rosemary or thyme to the seasoning mixture if you like.
 Rub the mixture all over the room-temperature prime rib roast and set it in a roasting pan.
 Place the roast so that the fatty side is up and the rib side is on the bottom.
-Don’t add water to the pan and don’t cover the roast.
+Don’t add water to the pan, and don’t cover the roast.

 Place the roast on one of the lowest racks in the preheated oven and bake for 1 Hour.
 Turn the oven off and leave the roast inside.
 Do not open the door.
 Leave it in there with the oven turned off for 3 hours.
-About an hour before dinner time turn the oven back on to 375°.
+About an hour before dinner time, turn the oven back on to 375°.
 Your second cooking time will be determined by how big your roast is (chart below the recipe).
-For a 10-pound roast cook for an additional 45 minutes to 1¼ hours.
+For a 10-pound roast, cook for an additional 45 minutes to 1¼ hours.
 Use a meat thermometer to ensure the roast doesn’t overcook.
 Remove from the oven and let rest for 10-20 minutes before cutting for serving.

 Use a meat thermometer that can stay in the oven, so you don’t have to open the oven door to check the temperature.
 All ovens are different, so using a meat thermometer is the best way to guarantee the roast turns out exactly the way you want it.
 With prime rib, it’s easy to satisfy everyone’s taste for doneness.
 The slices taken from the ends of the roast will be the most done, and the middle will be the least done.